 Tutor groups are arranged by House and students remain in their allocated House throughout their time at Woldingham.
 Houses organise a wide variety of activities including charity fund-raising events, inter-House competitions and, a highlight of the year, the House Festival in September.
 House assemblies are held fortnightly.
 Each House has its own Mass and feast where students and staff celebrate together and focus their fund-raising efforts.

-Woldingham has excellent sports facilities including a sports centre with a large sports hall, two squash courts, fitness studio and a dance/gymnastics studio.
-We have extensive outdoor courts and pitches, an indoor tennis dome, an indoor swimming pool and an all-weather pitch.
+Woldingham has excellent sports facilities.
+Our sports centre includes a large sports hall, which had a new playing surface in autumn 2021, two squash courts and a fitness studio with a wide range of gym equipment.
+The dance/gymnastics studio was fully refurbished in 2021 and includes a state of the art sprung floor.
+We have extensive outdoor courts and pitches, including an all-weather pitch, an indoor tennis dome and an indoor swimming pool.

 There is an active programme of PE lessons in which all girls, including Sixth Form, participate.
 These include netball, hockey, cricket, tennis and athletics.